norahahr/TMproject/README.md

 ## Documentation
 Clustering.ipynb and LDA.ipynb are the main code of the files.
 For convenience both contain the basic preprocessing pipeline and the respective topic modeling method.
+The datasets need to be downloaded beforehand.
+The links to them can be found in the section below.

 ## Dataset
 [Reddit Worldnews](https://www.kaggle.com/datasets/rootuser/worldnews-on-reddit)